-- (ii) They have been with the Company for more than nine (9) years and are familiar with the Company's business operations; - (iii) They have exercised due care during their tenure as Independent Non-Executive Directors of the Company and have carried out their duties proficiently in the interest of the Company and the shareholders.
+- (i) They have fulfilled the criteria under the definition of Independent Director as stated in the MMLR of Bursa Securities and thus, would be able to function as a check and balance, bringing an element of objectivity to the Board; - (ii) They have been with the Company for many years and are familiar with the Company's business operations; - (iii) They have exercised due care during their tenure as Independent Non-Executive Directors of the Company and have carried out their duties proficiently in the interest of the Company and the shareholders.

-The proposed retention will be tabled at the Twenty Fourth AGM of the Company for shareholders' approval.
+The proposed retention will be tabled at the Twenty Fifth AGM of the Company for shareholders' approval.